ismailsobhy/AutomationDemo/README.md

 * Also package pagefactory which has all the components and actions for the automation and called from StepDefinations.java

 Installation:
 This project is a maven project, and can be both acquired from github and imported as a maven project in eclipse/intellij.
-The chrome driver stored in src\chromedriver.exe, this supports the last version of chrome browser at the time the project was done, however if chrome browser is of a different version this will make the automation not work.
-Be sure to download and replace the chrome driver corresponding to chrome browser version
+The chrome driver should to be stored in src\chromedriver.exe, the version should be the same as the chrome browser on your machine and can be downloaded from.

+Screenshots can be found in Screenshots directory in test-output\Screenshots

 The extent report will be generated in target\cucumber-reports\report.html